drshika/drshika.github.io/index.md

    <div class="subhead purple-text"><b>HANDWRITING CLASSIFIER</b></div>

-I developed a virtual Tanpura Simulator with 7 keys uI created a model using the Naive-Bayes Classifier algorithm to predict the number that a user draws on a sketchpad.
+I created a model using the Naive-Bayes Classifier algorithm to predict the number that a user draws on a sketchpad.
 I trained the model with 5000 handwritings, and tests the model with 1000 handwritings with an accuracy of 98%.
 Since this was a school project, I cannot link the code.
 Used C++, Cinder, and CMake.

    <div class="subhead purple-text"><b>LCTRS</b> --github_link=<a href="https://github.com/CS196Illinois/Group6">https://github.com/CS196Illinois/Group6</a></div>